|

 Copyright: 03/1953

 From Spy Fighters #13 - 7 pages - Another Korean War tale.
 The aerial photographs used to create up-to-date maps for the troops heading into those areas are being manipulated to mislead soldiers into traps.
 Clark Mason aims to learn who is doing it.
+Click here to read the story.

-34 The Traitor!
 The Traitor!

 Published by Atlas Comics